wearscript/wearscript-android/README.md

 OpenGlass
 =========

-It's a work in progress but we wanted to get it out as early as possible.
 For demos of this code see openglass.us (this readme would be out of data in terms of capabilities).
-It is not expected that you will be able to run this yourself easily, it is primarily to share ideas and collaborate.
+This has been slimmed down considerably to make it easier to install, the "rest" of the code is in "unstable" but it is unsupported.
+We'll be working to gradually move some of the functionality to master.

 License
 -------